Ghost of Tsushima Remains at the Top of the EMEAA Charts

-Ghost of Tsushima (PS4) has remained in first place on the EMEAA charts for week 30, 2020 in its third week available.
+Ghost of Tsushima (PS4) has remained in first place on the EMEAA charts for week 30, 2020 in its fourthweek available.

-Grand Theft Auto V remains in second place.
-Animal Crossing: New Horizons (NS) is up one spot to third place.
-FIFA 20 and Red Dead Redemption 2 re-enter the to five in fourth and fifth, respectively.
+Grand Theft Auto V and Animal Crossing: New Horizons (NS) remain in second and third, respectively.
+Call of Duty Modern Warfare has re-entered the top five in fourth, while FIFA 20 drops one spot to fifth.

 Here are the top 5 best-selling titles (combined physical and digital sales) in EMEAA: